 Increasing awareness of the Central Pennsylvania music scene via social media content, a podcast, bookings, promotions, etc.

-Striving to provide top-notch educational services via complementary music camps, scholarships, and recognizing the area's finest music educators
+Striving to provide top-notch educational services via complementary music camps, scholarships, and recognizing the area's finest youth artists and music educators

 Last name Valentine.
 Born on Valentine's Day.

 A graduate of Lebanon Valley College, Brandon has expanded his love of music--from a local musician and songwriter, to the President and Founder of the Central Pennsylvania Music Hall of Fame.

-With her Master's Degree in Music Education (from Lebanon Valley College), Holly serves as the CPMHOF's Director of Education.
+With her Master's Degree in Music Education (from Lebanon Valley College), Holly serves as the CPMHOF's Director of Educational Services.
 Holly was the recipient of a 2020 Teacher Impact Award for the tremendous positive impact she has made as an educator.
-She's also an emerging children's music artist.
+She's also a children's music artist.

 Derek is the owner of the Green Room Recording Studio in Harrisburg, PA.
-He's an MRT graduate of Lebanon Valley College, a recording engineer, a musician, and a father of two.
+He's an MRT graduate of Lebanon Valley College, a recording engineer, a musician, and a father of three.

-Jenna Clay is the News Director and hosts a midday show at Cumulus Media - Harrisburg.
-In the mornings, Jenna anchors the news for Wink 104 and Hot 106.7.
+Jenna Clay is the News Director and a Midday Host at Cumulus Media - Harrisburg.
+In the mornings, Jenna writes and anchors the news for Wink 104 and Hot 106.7.
 She also hosts a midday show on Wink 104.
 Originally from Colorado, Jenna attended college at the University of Colorado.
 She's worked in TV production, anchored traffic for Traffax, and worked as a TV news reporter for WCBD in Charleston, South Carolina and WGAL in Lancaster, PA.
 Jenna loves working primarily in radio now and helping to promote local musicians in the area.
-She’s a self-professed helicopter mom who spends her free time watching her son play baseball.
+She's a self-professed helicopter mom, nerd, and CO sports fan.